Rainbow Eye Disorder

 Specific Gene Analysis

-• Whole exome sequencing test analyze 20,000 genes to determine pathogenic mutations associated with retinal dystrophy, and additional eye disorders, including abnormal retinal morphology.
+• Whole genome sequencing test analyze 20,000 genes to determine pathogenic mutations associated with retinal dystrophy, and additional eye disorders, including abnormal retinal morphology.

 • Reporting of gene mutations associated with myopia (near-sightedness) and genetic disorders that can cause myopia can be ordered, at no additional cost.
 336 genes associated with these conditions will be analyzed.